This configuration note explains how to configure Mediatrix units in a PBX Remote Line Extension scenario.

 If you are not familiar with the meaning of the fields and buttons, click Show Help, located at the upper right corner of the Web page.
 When activated, the fields and buttons that offer online help will change to green and if you hover over them, the description will be displayed.

-The Mediatrix unit must be reinitialized to its factory default settings to make sure these configuration notes can be successfully executed
+The Mediatrix unit must be reinitialized to its factory default settings to make sure the configuration can be successfully executed.

 |Information||Value||Used in Step|

 |IP address used by your Mediatrix unit to communicate with the Management